haakonms/ADAwebsite/userdetect.md

 layout: default
 ---
 # Can a normal person detect whether a Twitter user is a troll?
 In general, the answer to this question is no, unfortunately.
-Most Twitter users do not have time or don't take the effort to detect some of the trolls.
-In no cases can you be sure of that it represents a troll from the IRA as well, but you may be able to detect whether this user is a troll in general!
+Most Twitter users do not have time, or don't take the effort to detect some of the trolls.
+It is impossible to separate the Russian trolls from other trolls, but you may be able to detect whether this user is a troll in general!
 To do this you need to know some about the different categories of trolls.

 This is a table showing the numbers and percentage of different user categories in the dataset.
-So in each of them, do they have traits that makes it possible for us to detect them?
+Do they have traits that makes it possible for us to detect them?

 ![Table with all the categories](/categories/finaltable.png)